KonstanAftop/Terravue/docs/prd.md

 **FR25:** Documentation and FAQ sections must be accessible to all users

 #### Navigation & Authentication
-**FR26:** The platform must provide sidebar navigation with TerraVue branding and all main sections
+**FR26:** The platform must provide sidebar navigation with Terravue branding and all main sections
 **FR27:** The system must support secure user authentication and logout functionality

 ### Non-Functional Requirements